Operations and Maintenance

 The treatment plant operates 24 hours a day, 365 days a year.
 Treatment plant operators must meet stringent state requirements to become certified to work at a wastewater treatment plant.
 Once certified they must continue to meet on-going state continuing education requirements.
-This way the District ensures that the operations of the treatment facilities are in the hands of well-qualified employees.
+This way the District ensures that the operations of the treatment facilities are in the hands of certified, and well-qualified employees.

 An extensive maintenance program is in effect at the District to ensure that all equipment is monitored and cared for on a routine basis.
 Properly maintained equipment increases the ability of the treatment plant to work most efficiently.
+The District's Asset Management Program (AMP) ensures that high priority tasks are identified for service first.
+The AMP maximizes the useful life of individual assets.

 The Goleta Sanitary District has a National Pollutant Discharge Elimination System (NPDES) permit that allows it to discharge treated wastewater into the Pacific Ocean.
 The NPDES program was established under the 1977 Clean Water Act and limits the amount and quality of effluent that treatment plants are allowed to discharge.